GewelsJI/gewelsji.github.io/_pages/about.md

     I am currently on the academic job market and open to postdoctoral and research positions.
 Please feel free to contact me if you think I might be a good fit for your team.
 I am also open to interdisciplinary collaborations and welcome connections with researchers from diverse backgrounds, especially in medical applications.
   </div>
 </div>

+- `2026.03` We are excited to launch the [Colon-X](https://github.com/ai4colonoscopy/Colon-X) project, an open initiative aimed at advancing intelligent colonoscopy toward clinical reasoning.
+- `2026.01` Our paper "Frontiers in Intelligent Colonoscopy" has officially available on [Springer](https://link.springer.com/article/10.1007/s11633-025-1597-6) platform.
+Code can be found on our [GitHub repository](https://github.com/ai4colonoscopy/IntelliScope).

 # 📝 Representative Publications